ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

    This UI page includes a summary of the available workflows.
 You can use different views to review the workflows:

    - Text view, which is the raw representation (JSON or YAML) of the Amazon State Languages (ASL) code.
-   - Graph view, which shows an SVG visual representation of the workflow structure.
+   - Graph view, which shows a visual representation of the workflow structure.

 - **Repositories**